jeffk77/Psychic-Game/README.md

 ## Acknowledgments

 * To Sol Ferguson, a Star Amongst Teaching Assistants. (will this get me extra points on my grade?)

-A README is often the first item a visitor will see when visiting your repository.
-README files typically include information on:

-What the project does
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project